victorliu-sq/PaperWriting/FlashSMP.md

 # Parallel Results

+The following sections present the results of our parallel algorithm implementations across different scenarios.
+These results highlight the performance benefits and trade-offs associated with the Locality-Aware GS implementation and underscore the robustness of Bamboo-SMP.

+Bamboo-SMP’s intelligent switching mechanism and efficient utilization of both CPU and GPU resources ensure it maintains high performance across various scenarios, demonstrating its superiority as a comprehensive solution.

 ## Sequential Case

-Parallel and sequential Locality-Aware GS on CPU and Bamboo-SMP work best.

-Parallel Locality-Aware GS on CPU outperforms Parallel Locality-Aware GS on GPU because of the low-latency provided by CPU

-In this case, paralleism does not have any advantage and Parallel and sequential Locality-Aware GS  have the similar performance.

-They perform better than other algorithms because of efficient data movements

-And Bamboo-SMP has a comparable performance because it will switch to CPU when the threshold is reached
+In the sequential case, the sequential Locality-Aware GS on the CPU, as well as Bamboo-SMP, show the best performance.
+The parallel Locality-Aware GS on the CPU outperforms its GPU counterpart due to the CPU's low latency.
+In this scenario, parallelism does not offer a significant advantage; in fact, the synchronization method used by the parallel algorithm incurs additional overhead, causing the sequential Locality-Aware GS to outperform the parallel version.
+Its superior performance compared to other algorithms is attributed to efficient data movements.
+Bamboo-SMP maintains comparable performance by intelligently switching to the CPU when a certain threshold is reached, leveraging the strengths of both the CPU and GPU to optimize performance.

 ## Congested Case

-Locality-Aware GS with atomicMin on GPU  and Bamboo-SMP work best.

-parallel MW on GPU work bettter than other parallel algorithms because of the high bandwidth of GPU

-Locality-Aware GS with atomicCAS outperforms parallel MW on GPU because of more efficient data movements

-Locality-Aware GS with atomicMin outperforms parallel MW on GPU because of atomicMIN handling the contention
+For the congested case, the Locality-Aware GS using `atomicMin` on the GPU and Bamboo-SMP achieve the best results.
+The parallel MW algorithm on the GPU performs better than other parallel algorithms due to the GPU's high bandwidth.
+However, the Locality-Aware GS utilizing `atomicCAS` on the GPU outperforms the parallel MW algorithm because of more efficient data movements.
+The Locality-Aware GS with `atomicMin` further surpasses its `atomicCAS` counterpart by effectively eliminating wasted work.
+In this scenario, Bamboo-SMP's adaptive switching mechanism ensures that the GPU is always used for proposals in high-bandwidth environments, potentially avoiding switches when the thread count decreases gradually, thus maintaining optimal performance.

-## Mixed Case
+## Clustered Case

-Locality-Aware GS on GPU  and Bamboo-SMP work best.
+In the clustered case, the Locality-Aware GS using `atomicCAS` on the GPU, the Locality-Aware GS using `atomicMin` on the GPU, and Bamboo-SMP deliver the best performance.
+Although the degree of parallelism decreases, bandwidth remains critical, allowing the GPU to have a significant impact.
+Thanks to more efficient data movements, these implementations outperform the parallel MW algorithm on the GPU.
+Bamboo-SMP's ability to adaptively leverage both CPU and GPU resources ensures consistently high performance even as parallelism decreases, highlighting its robustness and flexibility across varying workloads.